danielneil/Shark-Doc/tutorials/RSI2.md

   <img src="https://github.com/danielneil/Shark-Doc/blob/main/tutorials/shark_tutorial_images/shark-rsi2-backtest-report.png?raw=true">
 </p>

+### In Summary

-In summary, with 2705 bars of historical tick data, you can see:
+With 2705 bars of historical tick data, you can see:

 * 13% in cumulative returns
 * Sharpe Ratio was 0 (terrible).